zjiayao/Pamuretas/README.md

     $ cd pamuretas && make

-By default, we turn off the `debug` mode, which makes Pamuretas more verbose while working, to turn it on, add the following argument when `make`:
+By default, we turn off the `debug` mode, which makes Pamuretas less verbose while working, to turn it on, add the following argument when `make`:

     $ make debug=on

 This would build an executable `pamuretas`.

-### Invoking via CLI
+### Invoking from CLI

 Pamuretas takes three parameters:

     $ ./pamuretas [goals] [spaces] [workers]

 where all of them should be positive integers.
-Pamuretas does not allow input configuration which are insolvable:
+Pamuretas does not allow input configurations which are insolvable:

     $ ./pamuretas 1 8 1
     [Fatal] Single worker requires at least 13 space but only 8 given, abort